fishcus/KAP-manual/en/model/data_modeling.en.md

+Computed column is supported in KAP, which could improve query performance by pre-calculation capability.
+For more details, please refer to [computed column chapter](../model/computed_column/README.en.md).

-**Step 5**: Click `Save` button, and then select the time partition column.
+*Step 5*: Click `Save` button, and then select the time partition column.
 New data comes to Hive through ETL every day in general, based on which Cube is built incrementally.
 Let's select column `DEFAULT.KYLIN_SALES.PART_DT` as partition column and specify the date format as `yyyy-MM-dd`.

 ![](images/model_design_update_en_7.png)